-- Models of Care Analysis: The Department will conduct an analysis of funding mechanisms and feasibility on how to improve transitions of care for people transitioning from nursing facilities and other institutional settings and potential new models of care for investment and innovation. - Pilot Program: The Department will develop a pilot to develop, design and/or implement a re-envisioned holistic community that combines natural/community supports, residential homes, and existing services across systems to support older adults and people with disabilities to live as they would like to in a safe, supportive community environment.
+- Models of Care Analysis: The Department will conduct an analysis of funding mechanisms and feasibility on how to improve transitions of care for people transitioning from nursing facilities and other institutional settings and potential new models of care for investment and innovation. - Pilot Program: The Department will award 2 grants to develop pilots to develop, design and/or implement a re-envisioned holistic community that combines natural/community supports, residential homes, and existing services across systems to support older adults and people with disabilities to live as they would like to in a safe, supportive community environment.

 Learnings from the pilot program will be used to scale the model to other communities and to provide best practice recommendations for further development of new, innovative models.
 The Department will hold at the forefront the HCBS Settings Final Rule, including CMS guidance and requirements for integration of persons residing in community placements, when researching, planning, and implementing this pilot program.
 It is the intent of this project to determine whether a fully integrated, planned community can be one method for providing services to individuals with disabilities.
+This project may include an investment into the development of new models of care, including the Department obtaining intellectual property rights to these models and/or the funding the purchase of land or construction of the new residential homes.